 Which seats/section offer the best value for money?

 Generally, the middle rows of the middle orchestra section of any theatre offer great value for money.
-That’s is the case with Belasco Theatre as well and you can find relatively cheaper tickets for The Terms of my Surrender in rows G to P./p>
+That’s is the case with Belasco Theatre as well and you can find relatively cheaper tickets for Farinelli and The King in rows G to P.

 The middle mezzanine seats (rows F to H) are quite decent too and offer a good look at the theatre without costing a bomb .